 DBS modulates electrical signals from targeted areas in the brain through the use of electrodes implanted into deep nuclei of the brain.
 The electrodes deliver impulses that block or override the abnormal brain activity.
 DBS is an adjustable and reversible treatment modality that does not damage healthy brain tissue.

-Some people with Parkinson's become reclusive because they are embarrassed by their condition, according to Dr. Shanks.
+Some people with Parkinson’s become reclusive because they are embarrassed by their condition.

-Research continues to gain ground on this disabling condition in hopes of finding a cure.
+Research continues to gain ground on this disabling condition in the hope of finding a cure.